 Is it true that if the police are called in on a domestic dispute someone must be arrested?

-Will a no contact order (NCO) still be issued even if the “victim” doesn’t want one?
+Will a no-contact order (NCO) still be issued even if the “victim” doesn’t want one?

 I’ve been kicked out of my home.
 How do I retrieve my belongings?

-If a no contact order means that you will be removed from your home during the duration of the case, you will likely be entitled to a one time “civil standby”.
+If a no-contact order means that you will be removed from your home during the duration of the case, you will likely be entitled to a one time “civil standby”.
 This is a court order that authorizes you to enter the dwelling, under the direct observation of law enforcement, and retrieve articles that belong to you.
 Once the order is obtained, law enforcement from the jurisdiction of your case can be contacted.
-An officer will meet you at the house and “stand by” while you collect your things.
+An officer will meet you at the house and “standby” while you collect your things.
 If there is any dispute as to who owns the belongings that are being picked up, the officer will not allow you to take them.
-This is generally a one time order.
+This is generally a one-time order.

 There is an NCO in place.
 Can I still see my kids?